Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 NT prophets: minister fallibly, with potential error

-The Old Because of their unparalleled responsibility to establish a perfect Old Testament Scripture, God Himself ensured that
+The Old Because of their unparalleled responsibility to establish a perfect Old Testament Scripture, God Himself ensured

-their ministry certainly was.
+but their ministry certainly was.
 Consider it...how else could we have a perfect Old Testament in our Bibles today?

 Deuteronomy 18:20 presents the standard of Old prophetic ministry as perfection.
 Prophets would be executed not only for